An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 Solution

-Reviewing common design patterns and consulting design best practices helped inform my decisions to update the long dropdown list to a sheet, and to incorporate a separate search input within it, giving users a more straightforward way to scan program options without getting overwhelmed.
-This would alleviate cognitive load, reduce the number of clicks and make it easier to interact with as a whole.
+Common design patterns and design best practices helped inform my decisions to update the long dropdown list to a sheet, and to incorporate a separate search input within it, giving a more straightforward way to scan program options without getting overwhelmed.
+This would alleviate cognitive load and reduce the number of clicks, allowing customers to move forward with booking.

 🚀 Houston, we have a problem...